Creates an arbitrary number of instances of a tag according to a definition.

 The array tag's primary field is used for getting or setting the current array index in order to access an individual element in the array, which can then be accessed using the * field.

-In order to provide access to to the primary field of an array tag, an array tag should always be given a name.
+In order to provide access to the primary field of an array tag, an array tag should always be given a name.
 Take care to ensure the name chosen does not conflict with an existing tag or field of the same name within the same scope.